MissingCore/Music/docs/experimental-features.md

 The Sleep Timer experimental features can be found on the "Now Playing" screen.

 It enables you to automatically stop playback after the specified number of minutes.
 You can optionally delay the completion of the timer until the final track finishes.

-## Smooth Playback Transition

-> **Enabled by default.**

-This makes it so that we flow into the next track seamlessly after the current track finishes, restoring pre-v2.7.0 behavior. **This will be removed in the future once we deem it to be stable.**

 ## Waveform Slider